 The Royal College of Music is one of the world’s great conservatoires, training gifted musicians from all over the world for international careers as performers, conductors and composers.
 We are delighted to be able to provide a showcase for some of their most talented students in our Gallery Live venue space.

-The first show explores the sounds of violin from Maria Gilicel and piano from Tolga Atalay Ün...
+The show on 9 October explores the sounds of cello from Jobine Siekman and piano from Maria Kustas...

 Book your tickets to see Gallery LIVE: Classical Music from the Royal College of Music at Hampshire Cultural Trust's West End Centre, Aldershot now!